matthewgouyer/URLchemy/README.md

 ## 5. Run frontend/app.py to start the frontend server.

-Either from the terminal or from PyCharm.
+Either from the terminal

+python frontend/app.py

+or from PyCharm directly.

 Then open dev server in a browser of your choosing.
 Should be @ http://127.0.0.1:5000/